 To empirically validate the antecedents and consequences of target costing, this study aims at investigating the impacts of targeting costing on firm profitability of auto parts businesses in Thailand via business vision and competitive force as the antecedents of the study and cost accuracy, cost reduction, cost efficiency, and cost competitiveness as the consequences of the study.
-Accordingly, the key research question is how target costing influences firm profitability.
-The specific research questions are: (1) How is target costing related to cost accuracy, cost reduction, cost efficiency, and cost competitiveness?
+Accordingly, the key research question is how target costing related to cost accuracy, cost reduction, cost efficiency and cost competitiveness?
 (2) How are cost accuracy, cost reduction and cost efficiency linked to cost competitiveness?
 (3) How is cost competitiveness connected with firm profitability? and (4) How do business vision and competitive force affect target costing?
 Accordingly, the research results could help firms clearly understand the importance, necessity and benefit of target costing implementation, efficiently determine critical factors that affect the success of this implementation and effectively identify the outcomes of its implementation.